Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

+Assume CAV $ 7 $ reaches the control zone at distance of $ L_\mathrm{ctrl} $ with initial speed of designed virtual platoon velocity $ v_{\mathrm{p}} $.
+From equation~\eqref{equ:StateSpaceEquation} and~\eqref{equ:Constraints}, if CAV $ 7 $ immediately accelerates with maximum acceleration $ u_{\max} $ until it reaches maximum speed $ v_{\max} $, it still takes $ t_{\min} $ time until it reaches the stopping line as shown in~\eqref{equ:TimeMin}.

+We assume CAV $ 5 $ is also running with designed virtual platoon velocity $ v_\mathrm{p} $ within the control zone, and we expect CAV $ 5 $ to maintain its speed in order to obtain a steady traffic state near the stopping line.
+If CAV $ 5 $ in the control zone is so close to the stopping line that it arrives at the stopping line in less than $ t_{\min} $ time, CAV $ 7 $ is impossible to catch up with CAV $ 5 $.
+By simplifying~\eqref{equ:TimeMin}, we obtain the judging condition as

-where $ L_\mathrm{prec} $ is the distance of the preceding CAV from the stopping line, and $ v_\mathrm{p} $ is the designed virtual platoon velocity.
-In other words, the CAVs that are very close to the intersection should not be considered in the scheduling of new incoming CAVs.
-Note that most of the existing researches assume that the CAVs can reach the stopping line under all circumstances,~\ie, the reachability conflict is ignored.
+where $ L_\mathrm{prec} $ is the distance of the preceding CAV from the stopping line.
+In other words, preceding vehicles with steady $ v_\mathrm{p} $ form a steady scheduling plan near the intersection.
+If the new CAV cannot catch up with some of them because of velocity/acceleration constraints, reachability conflict is used to preserve the consistency of scheduling results.
+Note that most of the existing researches assume that the CAVs can reach the stopping line under all circumstances,~\ie, the reachability conflict is ignored. }

-We define different conflict sets to describe the conflict relationship of the CAVs.
+{ We define different conflict sets to describe the conflict relationship of the CAVs.
 For each CAV $ i \left(i \leq N, i \in \mathbb{N}^+\right) $, the crossing set is defined as $ \mathcal{C}_{i} $, diverging set as $ \mathcal{D}_{i} $, converging set as $ \mathcal{V}_{i} $, and reachability set as $ \mathcal{R}_{i} $.
-Note that because the conflict sets are determined when the CAV reaches the control zone, the CAV indexes in the conflict sets are smaller than those of the ones on the control zone border,~\ie, the elements in the conflict sets satisfy~\eqref{equ:ElementRelationship}.
+Note that conflict sets are determined when the CAV reaches the control zone border.
+At this time, CAV $ i $ is at the control zone border while other vehicles are in the control zone.
+Hence, other CAVs' indexes $ j $ in CAV $ i $'s conflict sets are smaller than $ i $ itself,~\ie, the elements in CAV $ i $'s conflict sets satisfy~\eqref{equ:ElementRelationship}.